HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/tags/creating_web_content_tags/wcm_dev_referencing_elements.md

 title: Element tag
 ---

-The Element tag is used to reference an element within a presentation template or element design.
+Use the `Element` tag to reference an element within a presentation template or element design.

-The format of an element tag:
+See the format of an `Element` tag:

 ```
 [Element type=" " context=" " name=" " key=" " format=" " pre=" " link=" " separator=" "
 htmlencode=" " awareness=" "  ifEmpty=" " start=" " end=" " ]
 ```

+## Creating an Element tag

-To create an element tag:
+To create an `Element` tag:

 1. Click **Insert a Tag** from a presentation template or element design field.
 The **Tag Helper** dialog opens.

 2. Select **Element** as the tag type.

 3. Select the item type where the element is stored, and the context that is used to determine which item to reference:

     If not set, the item type is `content` and the context is `current`.